parsashahzeidi/Alton/BUILDING.md

 #### Step 2.2

-Open up CMake GUI, Locate the folder, then hit *Configure*, *Generate*, and *Open Project* in their respective order.
+Open up CMake GUI, Locate the unzipped folder, then hit *Configure*, *Generate*, and *Open Project* in order.

 #### Step 2.3